donkirkby/donimoes/raw_rules/new_rules.md

 ### Starting the Hand
-At the beginning of each hand, shuffle the dominoes face down, then the leader flips one domino face up to choose the trump suits.
+At the beginning of each hand, shuffle the dominoes face down, then the leader flips one domino face up to choose the trump suit.
+Leave it face up in front of the leader.
 Each player now draws nine dominoes and looks at them without letting the other players see.

-Each player chooses two dominoes from their hand, and places them face down to the right of their hand.
-These two dominoes secretly record how many tricks the player has to win, and will be explained later.
-Finally, players have the option to make premium bids.
+Normally, the players bid points to choose big or small suits, then use two dominoes to place a secret bid for tricks.
+If there are new players, however, skip the bidding, play with big suits, and only draw seven dominoes.
+Bidding will be explained at the end.

 ### Taking Tricks
 Every domino played will use one of its numbers as a suit and the other as a value.
-Blanks cannot be used as a suit, so ignore them on the trump domino or the led domino.
-Each domino is compared to the led domino and the trump domino to decide which number is the suit.
-If either number matches the led domino, that number is the suit.
-If neither number matches the led domino but one of them matches a trump suit, then that number is the suit.
-If neither number matches the led domino or a trump suit, then the domino can't win the trick.
+If suits are big, then the bigger number is the suit.
+If suits are small, the smaller number is the suit.
+The other number is the value in the suit.
+The same rule applies to the domino turned up for trump.

 Starting with the lead, each player plays one domino face up to the middle of the table.
-After assigning suits as described above, determine the winner.
-Look at the dominoes played after the lead, and go through the four possible suits: big trump, little trump, big lead, little lead.
-The first suit used on any domino after the lead will determine the winner.
-The highest value in that suit wins the trick.
-If no dominoes played in any of those suits, then the lead wins the trick and leads again.
-The lead domino may change suit as you compare it to the other dominoes.
-Remember that blanks can never be used as a suit.
+If they have any dominoes in the led suit, then they have to play one of them.
+If not, they can play any domino, trump or not.
+If any trumps are played, the one with the biggest value wins the trick.
+Otherwise, the domino with the biggest value in the led suit wins the trick.
+Remember, even when suits are small, the biggest value still wins the trick.

 Whoever wins the trick places the dominoes in a face-down stack to the left of their hand, and then leads to the next trick.

-Example 1: Alice leads 41 when the trump is 62.
-Bob plays 51 to beat Alice in the 1 suit, but Charlie wins by playing 43 to beat Alice in the 4 suit.
-Charlie wins, because the 4 suit is compared before the 1 suit.
+Example 1: Alice leads 41 when the trump is 32 and the suits are big.
+Bob plays 43 to beat Alice in the 4s suit, but Charlie has no 4s and wins by playing 31, a trump.

-Example 2: Alice leads 53 when the trump is 41.
-Bob plays 22, and Charlie plays 51.
-Although 1 is a trump suit, 51 has to use the 5 suit, because it matches the lead.
-51 has a lower value than 53, so Alice wins the trick.
+Example 2: Alice leads 41 when the trump is 32 and the suits are small.
+Bob has no 1s and plays 43, a trump.
+Charlie has to play 31, his only domino in the 1s suit.
+Although Alice has the highest of the 1s, Bob wins with the trump.

+### Bidding for Suits
+Players bid in turn, starting with the player to the left of the lead.
+Each bid is either "big" or "small", followed by a number, or a player may pass.
+The first bid may not pass, but it may be zero.
+Every bid after that must be at least one higher than the previous bid or a pass.
+Players may bid in later rounds after they pass.
+When all players pass, the final bid decides whether each domino uses its big number or its small number as a suit.
+The value of the bid gets added to the scores of all the players except the one who made the bid.

-### Bidding
+### Bidding for Tricks
+Each player chooses two dominoes from their hand, and places them face down to the right of their hand.
+These two dominoes secretly record how many tricks the player thinks they will win.
 The two dominoes in the bid use their smaller number as the value of the bid, so 62 and 33 would form a bid for five tricks.
+Even when suits are big, bidding for tricks always uses the smaller number.

 After all players have placed a bid, players may convert their bid to "declare" or "reveal".
 Declaring is flipping your bid face up, and revealing is showing